ScanNet/ScanNet/README.md

 * [ScannerApp](ScannerApp) is designed for easy capture of RGB-D sequences using an iPad with attached Structure.io sensor.

+## ScanNet Scanner Data Server

+* [Server](Server) contains the server code that receives RGB-D sequences from iPads running the Scanner app.

 ## Benchmark Tasks
 We provide code for several scene understanding benchmarks on ScanNet: